LinguaPhylo/linguaPhylo.github.io/tutorials/tree-ess.md

 ## Load the log file to Tracer

 Load the generated (`.log`) file to Tracer.
-Either to use all ESSs or the minimum ESS to determine if the topology could have been converged.
+You can either use all ESS values or the minimum ESS to assess whether the topology has likely converged.

 <figure class="image">
   <a href="Tracer.png" target="_blank">